gyurci08/proxmox-deploy/01_ansible_deploy_templates/README.md

 - Store sensitive data only in vaults or `.tfvars` files excluded from version control.
 - Use variables for all environment-specific values for flexibility.
 - Assign only the minimal necessary privileges to the robot user/token.

-This workflow ensures a clean, secure, and repeatable process for provisioning Proxmox VMs using Ansible for template preparation and Terraform for deployment.